-BREAKING: Christians slaughtered in Egyptian terrorist attacks
+Bloody Palm Sunday: Multiple terrorist attacks kill Christians in Egypt (VIDEO)

 — Rudaw English (@RudawEnglish) April 9, 2017

-A second terrorist attack has been reported at a police station, also in Tanta.
+The second terrorist attack took place a police station, also in Tanta.

 This has all the hallmarks of a calculated set of attacks designed to frighten and intimidate Christians on a holy day and restrict the ability of secular Egyptian law enforcement to react to the attack.